fullstackedorg/workspace/README.md

 ![FullStacked](https://files.fullstacked.org/fullstacked-cloud.png)

 FullStacked is a web application that provides a workspace for developers.
 It is so easy to spin up that you will jump into your dev environment with any device.
-Run FullStacked locally to utilize the resources of your powerful machine, or access it remotely to leverage cloud computing.
+FullStacked can run locally to utilize the resources of your powerful machine, or can be accessed remotely to leverage cloud computing.

 ## Table of Contents